 When we were done dining, we crossed the street to CH Patisserie to meet Chris Hanmer, pastry chef extraordinaire and winner of season 2 of Top Chef: Just Desserts.
 This is where the fun really began.
 After years working for Ritz-Carlton in California, Chris carved out a niche in the pastry world with his consulting and pastry design business; once he walked away with the top prize on Top Chef, he and his wife decided to return to her hometown and open a patisserie as well.
 The result is a multi-colored confectionery dream world, with every color of macaroon under the rainbow — including a number of specialty flavors like Birthday Cake and Fruity Pebbles — in addition to bonbons, truffles, other gourmet candies and petit gateaus.
 We tried a little of everything but found ourselves blown away in particular by the Chocolate Peanut Crunch and the decadent carrot cake with cream cheese, vanilla bean and caramel glaze.

-After so much sweet, we needed a little bitter — or at the very least, something hoppy — to balance things out, so we went north to the Fernson Brewing Company’s brewery for a tour of the facility and a taste of their Farmhouse Ale, Porter and IPA.
-Co-owners and brewers Derek Fernholz and Blake Thompson are considered innovators in the local beer scene; they’re the first brewery to get local distribution since the Prohibition Era and, just a year after launching, they’ve already opened a second taproom on Phillips Avenue.
+After so much sweet, we needed a little bitter — or at the very least, something hoppy — to balance things out, so we went to the Fernson Downtown for a taste of their Farmhouse Ale, Porter and IPA.
+Co-owners and brewers Derek Fernholz and Blake Thompson are considered innovators in the local beer scene; they’re the first brewery to get local distribution since the Prohibition Era and, just a year after launching, they’d already opened this downtown spot on Phillips Avenue.

 The next day began with breakfast at Queen City Bakery, where we fueled up on coffee and more pastries.
 Sioux Falls knows how to do many things right, and baked goods are at the very top of that list.
 The rain abated a bit in the morning, just long enough for us to steal away to the 123-acre Falls Park and see just how Sioux Falls got its name.
 After a long spring heavy on precipitation, the falls were absolutely gushing, and I’m eager to go back and see them on a sunny day.